10 Ways to See the Northern Lights in Manitoba

 Churchill

-Frontiers North Adventures also offers a variety of package options, with most northern lights viewing happens from their oh-so-cozy Thanadelthur Lounge, which is situated away from town on the other side of the frozen Churchill River, far from any light pollution.
+Frontiers North Adventures has a variety of package options to choose from.
+Most northern lights viewing takes place in their cozy Thanadelthur Lounge, situated away from town on the other side of the frozen Churchill River, far from any bright lights.

 From the world’s most exclusive restaurant